rgmz/kingfisher/README.md

 First, review [docs/RULES.md](/docs/RULES.md) to learn how to create custom Kingfisher rules.

+### Pattern requirements and placeholder filtering

+Every rule can declare optional `pattern_requirements` to enforce additional character checks after a regex matches.
+Each field is independent:

+- `min_digits`, `min_uppercase`, `min_lowercase`, and `min_special_chars` enforce complexity thresholds.
+- `special_chars` lets you override the set of characters counted as "special" when `min_special_chars` is used.
+- `ignore_if_contains` lists case-insensitive substrings that should cause a match to be discarded (for example, to drop `test`, `demo`, or `localhost` values).
+Kingfisher still accepts the legacy `exclude_words` key as an alias when loading existing rule files.

+When a match is skipped because of `ignore_if_contains`, Kingfisher logs the event at the `DEBUG` level alongside the rule that was evaluated.
+If you need to keep those matches for a particular scan, pass `--no-ignore-if-contains` to `kingfisher scan` to disable the substring filter without editing any rule files.

 Once you've done that, you can provide your custom rules (defined in a YAML file) and provide it to Kingfisher at runtime --- no recompiling required!

 # 🎉 Usage